madprops/lq/README.md

 ## Extra information
 Here's using the --prefix and --size flags.

-These show on the left if it's a D (Directory)
+These show on the left if it's a D (Directory) or F (File).

-or F (File).
-It also shows the size on the right.
+It also shows the size on the right of files.

 ![](http://i.imgur.com/vTrHHFY.jpg)